skienzmatishun/rippreport/content/p/the-blueprint/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A weathered hand wearing a Montgomery cuff lifts a red commuter car over a bridge.
 Dollar bills fall into the water below as cars travel across
+summary: Two-faced politicians abandoned their promises and sold out local commuters to enrich high-level state investors.
+Internal records and budget documents expose how state leaders diverted billions in settlement funds while pushing a predatory toll tax plan.
+Discover how turncoat politicians discarded their duty to line the pockets of elite outside investors.
 ---
 For decades, while we were busy with our daily lives, a strategy for the Gulf Coast was being finalized in backrooms where no local resident was invited.
 This isn’t a recent development—it’s the endgame of a scheme that was on the drawing boards long before we even heard about it.